Meloni's Deepfake Battle: AI's Political Tool

 Why this matters

 Deepfakes are politically useful because they do not have to be believed forever — only long enough to spread shame, doubt, and distraction.
 Meloni has already been on the receiving end of this tactic: in 2024 she sought damages over deepfake porn videos, a case that reached an Italian court and was meant, her lawyer said, to deter victims from staying silent.
+BBC.
+That matters because this is not a generic AI issue; it is a gendered attack vector that lands hardest on women in public life, especially when the target is a sitting head of government.

 The Guardian.

 Meloni also benefits politically.
 By framing deepfakes as cyberbullying and a threat to institutions, she strengthens a law-and-order narrative that fits her government’s approach to online harms.
 Her message — verify before believing, think before sharing — is less a public-awareness campaign than a claim that the state must get sharper at identifying and punishing synthetic abuse.
+The Guardian.

 Rome has already moved first

 Italy is unusually well positioned to act because it has already legislated.
 The Guardian reported that last year Italy became the first EU country to approve a comprehensive AI law, including prison terms for harmful deepfakes and limits on children’s access.
+The Guardian.
+That law followed a scandal involving a pornographic website that hosted doctored images of Meloni and other prominent women, triggering police action and a Rome prosecutors’ investigation.

 POLITICO

 That gives Meloni a credible enforcement argument in Brussels as well.
 The EU has already pushed parties to avoid unlabeled deepfakes ahead of elections and required platforms to label political AI content under the Digital Services Act, but the system still depends on fast detection and removal.
+POLITICO.
+For the broader regulatory fight, see

 Global Politics and